amkalsi/monojet/README.md

 ```
 cd Cards/
 ```
-The first step to take before using MadEvent to simulate LHC collision data using our imported model and generated diagrams is to set the configurations; the configuration for each stage of simulation (MadEvent matrix element Monte Carlo > Pythia shower > Delphes detector simulation) is controlled by a __Card__.
+Before we run MadEvent to simulate collision data using our generated diagrams, we have to configure various things.
+The set of configuration parameters for each stage of simulation is controlled by a __Card__.
 All the cards can be read and edited in the `baryogen_monojet_with_b/Cards` folder.

 There are two primary Cards we want to edit, `run_card.dat` and `param_card.dat`. `pythia8_card.dat` and `delphes_card_CMS.dat` are worth having a look at sometime, as they can be relevant for other pheno work.